 - Nehru’s vision of a united India led to the speedy integration of the princely states into the Indian Dominion.
 He was ably supported by Sardar Vallabhbhai Patel and V K Krishna Menon, his aide in this matter.

-- Nehru, as prime minister advocated a mixed economy.
-He was established heavy industries believing them to be essential to the development of a country.
+- Nehru, as prime minister, advocated a mixed economy.
+He established heavy industries believing them to be essential to the development of a country.
 But there were also heavy control and regulations of the industry.

 - In 1953, he appointed the States Reorganisation Commission to redraw state boundaries on linguistic lines.